MLHale/GenCyber-web-content/day1/virtualization-primer.md

 VirtualBox is a free open source virtualization software from Oracle.
 For a Windows host OS, a installation executable can be downloaded from here:

-> If you see a VirtualBox shortcut on your lab computer desktop, you may skip the download and installation.
+> If you see a VirtualBox shortcut on your lab computer desktop, you may skip the download and installation and go on to the [next step](#installing-ubuntu-desktop-linux-vm).

 ```text
 https://www.virtualbox.org/wiki/Downloads